dusaprotocol/docs/docs/concepts/rewards.md

 ### Reward Claiming
 LP rewards will be calculated off-chain and distributed by a smart contract, users will be able to claim their rewards directly from the UI on the DEX in a similar process to collecting farm rewards.
 Any rewards distributed will vest over a specified duration, typically this will be the same duration that the epoch ran over.
 EG If the epoch was 1 week, the rewards will vest over 1 week.
 Maker scoring and rewards calculations will be completed off-chain but will be published for community review.
+The reward are claimable for a period of 4 weeks after their emition

 ### Streak Mechanism: